What Does (And Doesn't) Renters Insurance Cover?

 What is renters insurance?

-Renters insurance protects tenants from the costs of unexpected personal property damage, theft and legal liability.
-This coverage can be bought by anyone renting an apartment, condo, home or other living space, and is much cheaper than homeowners insurance.
+Renters insurance protects tenants from the costs of unexpected personal property damage, theft and legal liability should a guest get injured in your home and decide to sue.
+This coverage can be bought by anyone renting an apartment, condo, home or other living space.
+The good news is that itis also significantly cheaper than homeowners insurance.

 Property protected by renters insurance